CartoDB/documentation/app/content/carto-user-manual/connections/creating-a-connection.md

 ![BigQuery connection parameters](/img/cloud-native-workspace/connections/the_connections_bigquery_the_parameters.png)

-If you click the *Sign in with Google* button, this will open a Google login modal that will request the necessary scopes for CARTO to connect to your BigQuery.
+To connect using "Sign in with Google" simply click the *Sign in with Google* button.
+This will open a Google login modal that will request the necessary scopes for CARTO to connect to your BigQuery.
 You can connect with your previous account or use a new one.

 ![BigQuery oauth](/img/cloud-native-workspace/connections/the_connections_bq_oauth_first.png)

-Once you has selected an account, a new dialog will appear allowing you to confirm that you trust CARTO and you give it certain permissions.
+Once you have selected an account, a new dialog will appear allowing you to confirm that you trust CARTO and you give it necessary permissions.
 Click on *Allow* button to confirm and be authenticated directly using your google credentials or click *Cancel* if you don’t want to continue.

 ![BigQuery oauth](/img/cloud-native-workspace/connections/the_connections_bq_oauth_second.png)

+{{% bannerNote type="note" title="Note"%}}
+If you use "Sign in with Google" you might be asked to reconnect at any time, for example, after a few months or after changing your password.
+This is because this type of connection is linked to your Google account consent, which you can also revoke at any moment.

+Also, because this type of connection is tied to a Google Account, it can't be shared with the rest of the organization.
+{{%/ bannerNote %}}

 After allowing CARTO to  access your Google Account, you will see the form where you need to provide your connection parameters: